Lemoncode/redux-by-sample/12 Testing Infrastructure/readme.md

 - **karma-sourcemap-loader:** add source map support to karma (debugging).
 - **karma-webpack:** webpack support for karma.
 - **react-addons-test-utils: makes it easy to test React components in the testing framework of your choice.**
+- *phantomjs-prebuilt*: browser with no UI (good to run the test in a CI machine).
+- *karma-phantomjs-launcher*: phantomjs support for karma

 We will do that by running: